phfdonda/Capstone_HTML-CSS_Directory_of_Schools/README.md

 - tablet: up to 1024px
 - desktop: from 1024px

-#### 4- You should follow the guidelines of the given design, including:
+#### 4- I had to follow the guidelines of the given design, including:

 - colors (they are not explicitly in the design, but you can pick them from the design page)
 - typographies: font face, size and weight (use a similar one given the design)